 There is no effective system in place to identify asylum seekers in need of special procedural guarantees and the law does not foresee any mechanism to that end.
 During the admissibility procedure in the initial reception centre, asylum seekers are informed through written leaflets about the necessity to report psychological problems to the doctor and the legal adviser.
 At the beginning of the interview, they are asked whether they have any health or mental problems that could influence their ability to cooperate during the asylum procedure.
 Psychologists in initial reception centre are requested by the BFA to assess if the asylum seeker is suffering from mental disorders as a result of torture or another event which may prevent them from defending their interests during the procedure or entails for them a risk of permanent harm or long-term effects.

 The report published by the OHCHR in October 2018 following a mission in Austria indicates that interviews conducted by the police and the BFA take place in an atmosphere of mistrust, whereby the authorities focus on the identification of Dublin cases rather than on the identification of vulnerability.
 The report also stated that there was generally little cooperation among different actors, including governmental entities and a broad range of civil society organizations working with migrants in vulnerable situations.
+These issues persisted in 2020.

 Victims of trafficking